Kyrgyz-Tajik border conflict death toll rises to 71 | Law-Order

 Kyrgyz-Tajik border conflict death toll rises to 71

-Kyrgyzstan and Tajikistan said on Sunday the death toll from their border conflict had risen to 71 people, as a fragile ceasefire held between two Central Asian nations for a second day.
+Kyrgyzstan and Tajikistan said on Sunday the death toll from their border conflict had risen to 71 people, as a fragile ceasefire held between two Central Asian nations for a second day and their mutual ally Russia urged a de-escalation.
 The former Soviet republics clashed over a border dispute on Sept.

 - Country: